 This chicken-based dog food is ideal for Papillons, because it has the beta-carotene they need for long-lasting clear vision and healthy eyes.
 It also contains glucosamine and chondroitin, which fortify the joints and encourage the building of lean muscle.
 What’s more, the crunchy kibble is specially designed in a strategic shape to minimize plaque and tartar for sparkling teeth.

-Here’s where you can buy Eukanuba Small Bites on amazon.
+Here’s where you can buy Eukanuba Small Bites on Chewy and Amazon.

 Maintenance and Grooming